 The panel and audience members were thoughtful and seemed personally implicated in the issues at hand.
 International cooperation was important to several participants; looking to more digitally connected countries for guidance in helping less-connected countries get online (and hopefully skipping forward) was suggested.
 A Ugandan participant cautioned against Euro-centric approaches and suggested working with more regions, including Africa.
 A Moldovan participant stressed bottom-up actions for involvement in democracy, using the example of trending on Twitter, and wondered how to build bottom-up platforms.
 An audience member from the former Yugoslav Republic of Macedonia questioned the whole concept of representative democracy and suggested truly direct democracy as the only way to avoid corruptible representatives.

 Most, but not all, participants were behind the idea of introducing gaming elements to the democratic process.
 Everyone seemed to agree that the process was more fun and engaging when it involved 3D displays and more images, but some feared that critical thinking would be discouraged by such visual media (“dumbing down” the message), or at the very least be interpreted as a lack of critical thinking.
 Several ideas to respond to this problem involved compromise: mixing media, having a text-based system behind the scenes, using algorithms to create clusters of data from larger indigestible sources, and tailoring platforms to different devices and display types.
 There will continue to be a need for traditional media alongside newer, ever-evolving media.
-Creating new tools for democracy do not need to replace older ones, but complement them and bring in more participation.
+Creating new tools for democracy does not imply a need to replace older ones, but to complement them while increasing participation.

 If a consensus could be felt, it was in the notion that democracy’s true goal and identity rely on improving the lives of people.
 The actions that the “Your Priorities 3D” team were most proud of were those that directly impacted people’s lives: creating and improving neighbourhood playgrounds, defining the budget priorities of a city council, making political processes more transparent.
 Although data protection was raised as an issue, most comments tended toward the notion of transparency.
 In response to the moderator, Mr Huber’s, invitation for suggestions to the Council of Europe came a request for more open data.
 Enabling citizens to use data both empowers people and encourages other institutions to open up as well.